 This non-profit ships books to Africa from the US to promote literacy in African countries.
 Their mission is, “to end the book famine in Africa.
 With your help, we will help create a culture of literacy and provide the tools of empowerment to the next generation of parents, teachers, and leaders in Africa.”
-They receive donations by drop off in St. Paul, MN and in Smyrna, GA.
+They receive donations by drop-off in St. Paul, MN and in Smyrna, GA.
 Information on shipping can be found on their site.
 There is also the option to make donations to specific programs running in different African countries.
 Please consider the cost of shipping these books to Africa and consider a financial contribution along with your books, if possible, to assist with their freighter fees.
-Check out donation details on their website:
+Check out donation details on their website.

 Discover Books is a “for-profit organization with a social mission”.
 They took over the services formerly provided by the non-profit Reading Tree.
 This organization donates books to literacy and community organizations, libraries, and non-profit organizations.
-Books that they are unable to be used are recycled, to ensure they do not end up in a landfill.
-They have donation drop boxes with a locator on their website:
+Books that are unable to be used are recycled, to ensure they do not end up in a landfill.
+They have donation drop boxes with a locator on their website.

 Your Local Library

 Many local libraries have book sales that raise funds for the library.
 They sell both old library books and often accept donations of books to be sold.
 This is a great way to know the books will go to use, while also supporting your local library.
-Call you library to see if they accept donations.
+Call your library to see if they accept donations.
 They also may be aware of local literacy organizations that accept donations in your area.
-Find your local library using this public library locator:
+Find your local library using this public library locator.

 Ensuring Ethical Charities

 Though we would love it if all charities were reputable, that simply isn’t the case.
 Thankfully there is a great website to help people ensure the charity they plan to be there is an ethical organization.
 Charity Navigator’s goal “is to help people give to charity with confidence.
 At the same time, we aim to help charities by shining lights on truly effective organizations.”
-Check out there website here:
+Check out their website here.

-There are many great organizations out there who will give your loved one’s belongings a good new home.
+There are many great organizations out there that will give your loved one’s belongings a good new home.
 Take things one day at a time and, if all else fails, listing your items in the “free” section on craigslist and opening up the home during a set time is a quick, easy way to get people to pick up items.
 If you have any suggestions of other companies or organizations for selling and donating items please leave a comment below to let us know.